nevsnode/gordon/README.md

 Script|string|The path to the script that will be executed (with the optionally passed arguments) Workers|int|The number of concurrent instances that execute the configured script. _(Optional, `1` will be used as default value)_

-**ErrorCmd** is a command that will be executed when a task returned an exit status other than 0, or created output.
+**ErrorScript** is a script that will be executed when a task returned an exit status other than 0, or created output.
-It will then execute the command and uses `Sprintf` to replace `%s` with the error/output.
-The error-content will be escaped and quoted before, so there's no need to wrap `%s` in quotes.
+The script will be called passing the error/output as the first parameter.

 **FailedTasksTTL** is the time-to-live for lists that store failed tasks (in seconds).
-When a task fails the `ErrorCmd` is executed.
+When a task fails the `ErrorScript` is executed.
 Additionally the affected tasks can be stored in separate lists, so they can be handled afterwards.
 If this field is not set or 0 this functionality is disabled.